jamesbeadle/OpenFPL/README.md

 ## Summary

-OpenFPL is a decentralised fantasy football application built on the Internet Computer blockchain using Svelte, TypeScript & Motoko.
+OpenFPL is a decentralised fantasy football application built on the Internet Computer blockchain using Motoko, Svelte, TypeScript & Tailwind CSS.

 ## Features

 - Unique Gameplay: A wide range of gameplay rules mirroring the varying elements of the football gameplay.
 - Fully Decentralised: Built to run as a DAO using the IC's Service Nervous System (SNS).
 - Consensus Data: Runs fully on-chain using "consensus data" to take ownership of Premier League football data.
+- Private Leagues: Build your own customised community & rewards structure and play among your friends.

 ## Prerequisites